paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-030-hazardous-substances.md

 (1) a preliminary description of the potential benefits and potential costs of the proposed regulation, including any benefits or costs that cannot be quantified in monetary terms, and an identification of those likely to receive the benefits and bear the costs;

-(2) a discussion of the reasons any standard or portion of a standard submitted to the Commission under subsection (f)(5) of this section was not published by the Commission as the proposed regulation or part of the proposed regulation;
+(2) a discussion of the reasons any standard or portion of a standard submitted to the Commission under subsection (f)(5) was not published by the Commission as the proposed regulation or part of the proposed regulation;

-(3) a discussion of the reasons for the Commission’s preliminary determination that efforts proposed under subsection (f)(6) of this section and assisted by the Commission as required by [section 2054(a)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2054/a/3&num=0&edition=prelim) would not, within a reasonable period of time, be likely to result in the development of a voluntary standard that would eliminate or adequately reduce the risk of injury identified in the notice provided under subsection (f)(1) of this section; and
+(3) a discussion of the reasons for the Commission’s preliminary determination that efforts proposed under subsection (f)(6) and assisted by the Commission as required by [section 2054(a)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2054/a/3&num=0&edition=prelim) would not, within a reasonable period of time, be likely to result in the development of a voluntary standard that would eliminate or adequately reduce the risk of injury identified in the notice provided under subsection (f)(1); and

 (4) a description of any reasonable alternatives to the proposed regulation, together with a summary description of their potential costs and benefits, and a brief explanation of why such alternatives should not be published as a proposed regulation.
 The Commission shall transmit such notice within 10 calendar days to the appropriate Congressional committees.
 Nothing in this subsection shall preclude any person from submitting an existing standard or portion of a standard as a proposed regulation.